FuelLabs/sway-rfcs/rfcs/0014-const-generics.md

 In the example above, the Sway compiler will infer `SIZE` to be one, because `id` parameter will be infered to be `[u8; 1]`.

-For the cases where the compiler cannot infer this value, or this value comes from a expression, it is possible to do:
+For the cases where the compiler cannot infer this value, or this value comes from an expression, it is possible to do:

 ```rust
 id::<1>([1u8]);
 id::<{1 + 1}>([1u8, 2u8]);
 ```

 When the value is not a literal, but an expression, it is named "const generic expression" and it needs to be enclosed by curly braces.
-This will fail, if the expression cannot be evaluated as `const`.
+This will fail if the expression cannot be evaluated as `const`.

 # Reference-level explanation